Merlin's Shop of Mystical Wonders: Mystery Science Theater 3000 version

-The film was one of the last works to be featured on Mystery Science Theater 3000s original run (although its airing was delayed due to rights issues).
 The hosts and writers of the show used the sloppy editing on the second subplot, the disconnection between the two halves of the movie, and the wildly varying tone of the film as the basis for many of the jokes.
 The film's presentation as family friendly fantasy, juxtaposed against its dark narrative is also used as the basis of numerous jokes.
 The framing story of the Ernest Borgnine character telling these as stories to his grandson is also used for humor.
 A wraparound segment depicted host Mike (Michael J. Nelson) and his robot companions taking a look at an (invented) range of Ernest Borgnine children's books, whose benign titles and presentation belied the frightful nature of the stories therein, with the exception of one which has a macabre appearance but features an innocent story.
-Another host segment depicted Mike turning into a baby due to his disbelief in magic.
+Another host segment depicted Mike turning into a baby because of his disbelief in magic.

+Writer Jim Vorel ranks the episode very highly, placing it #13 in his exhaustive list of MST3K episodes for Paste.
+Vorel calls the movie "a completely jumbled, pieced-together film".
+He writes the first half is stronger because of the "professional critic” antagonist, while the entire film features "soap opera production values" and "unexpected brutality" in killing pets.